idaholab/moose/framework/doc/content/source/systems/NonlinearSystem.md

 the total simulation time.
 As such, it can be especially beneficial when using an expensive preconditioner, like a direct solver, as shown in this example.

+There are two differences between `reuse_preconditioner` and `reuse_preconditioner_max_linear_its` and setting up preconditioner reuse directly in PETSc with the `snes_lag_preconditioner_persists` and `-snes_lag_preconditioner` options:
+1. `-snes_lag_preconditioner X` will recalculate a new preconditioner every X linear iterations, regardless of the progress of the linear solve.
+   `reuse_preconditioner_max_linear_its = X` will continue to reuse the same preconditioner until the number of linear iterations required to solve the linearized equations exceeds X.
+2. By default libmesh deletes the PETSc `SNES` instance after each time step.
+This means that regardless of how the reuse options are set, the solver cannot retain the preconditioner across time steps.
+The `reuse_preconditioner` alters this behavior to retain the `SNES` instance so that preconditioner reuse can be carried across time steps.

+Preconditioner reuse is also different from modified Newton methods, which can be configured with the PETSc `-snes_lag_jacobian` and `-snes_lag_jacobian_persists` options.
+Preconditioner reuse affects how PETSc solves the linearized system of equations formed at each nonlinear iteration.
+Ideally, if the reused preconditioner achieves the requested `l_tol` precision before iterating more than `l_max_its` times, preconditioner reuse will not affect the convergence of the nonlinear iterations compared to a case with the reuse option off.
+As described above, preconditioner reuse aims to decrease the time required to solve the linearized equations at each nonlinear iteration by reducing the number of times the solver needs to setup the potentially-expensive linear preconditioner.

+By contrast, modified Newton methods will affect the nonlinear convergence of the system without affecting how PETSc solves the linearized system of equations.
+The goal of modified Newton methods is to reduce the time required to solve the nonlinear equations by forming a new Jacobian matrix less often.

+Put another way, preconditioner reuse aims to speed up solving the linear system of equations while modified Newton methods aim to accelerate solving the nonlinear equations.